-The POS should disclose the applicable federal, state, and sponsor's student testing and performance standards applicable to the charter school with comparisons or rankings with competing charter and public schools to the extent available to the charter school.
-In addition, the POS should disclose the charter school's educational assessment, testing, and remediation programs; and any pending changes in student performance standards.
-The POS should also disclose the charter school's curriculum and educational programs and the degree to which the charter school believes such programs satisfy applicable authorizer, sponsor, and state and federal requirements.
+The POS should disclose the applicable federal, state, and sponsor's student testing and performance standards applicable to the charter school with comparisons or rankings with competing charter and public schools per grade; the charter school's educational assessment, testing, and remediation programs; and any pending changes in student performance standards.
+The POS should also disclose the charter school's curriculum and educational programs at all grade levels, and the degree to which such programs satisfy applicable authorizer, sponsor, and state and federal requirements.